 Hanoi's Old Quarter is a short walk away from Hoan Kiem Lake and is the city's ultimate shopping hotspot.
 The Quarter's maze of streets offers a wealth of cheap shopping, delicious must-try dishes, and essential travel services.

 The Old Quarter is shaped like a triangle, with streets named after the goods sold in them.
-The place wears its age well – visitors encounter narrow sidewalks and persistent shopkeepers imploring you to check out their stuff, covering a wide range from Chinese knockoffs to lacquerware to fine silk shirts.
+The place wears its age well: Visitors encounter narrow sidewalks and persistent shopkeepers imploring you to check out their stuff, covering a wide range from Chinese knockoffs to lacquerware to beautiful silk shirts.

-You can stay at any of a number of Old Quarter Hotels and backpacker hostels – just to find the area's shopping right at your footstep when you wake up in the morning!
+You can stay at any of some Old Quarter Hotels and backpacker hostels to find the area's shopping right at your feet when you wake up in the morning!

 04 of 13

-"Uncle Ho" would have hated to see how he ended up – he had wanted to be cremated, not revered Soviet-style in a huge mausoleum on Ba Dinh Square next to the Presidential Palace, the One Pillar Pagoda, and a Ho Chi Minh Museum erected to his memory.
+"Uncle Ho" would have hated to see how he ended up; he had wanted to be cremated, not revered Soviet-style in a massive mausoleum on Ba Dinh Square next to the Presidential Palace, the One Pillar Pagoda, and a Ho Chi Minh Museum erected to his memory.

-But the people's will won over Uncle Ho's, and the Mausoleum opened to the public on on August 29, 1975.
+But the people's will won over Uncle Ho's, and the Mausoleum opened to the public on Aug.
+29, 1975.

 05 of 13

-This was the place American POWs sarcastically named "Hanoi Hilton" -- Senator John McCain was confined here after he was captured, and his flight suit can still be seen here to this day.
+This was the place American POWs sarcastically named "Hanoi Hilton," and it's where Sen. John McCain was confined when he was captured.
+His flight suit can still be seen here to this day.

 Most of Hoa Lo was demolished in the 1990s, but its southern part was preserved for posterity.
 Visitors can now see grisly exhibits showing the sufferings of the Vietnamese prisoners (and a highly sanitized depiction of the American POWs in the 1970s).

-Hanoi was terribly hard-hit during the Vietnam War, and locals commemorate their hard-won victory through museums like Hoa Lo and others like it, like the Vietnam Museum of Revolution (Wikipedia/Google Maps) and the B-52 Victory Museum (Wikipedia/Google Maps).
+Hanoi was hard-hit during the Vietnam War, and locals commemorate their hard-won victory through museums like Hoa Lo and others like it, like the Vietnam Museum of Revolution and the B-52 Victory Museum.

 06 of 13